Guidance 1: Employer duties and defining the workforce (PDF, 433kb)

 Guidance for software developers showing how to update their products to support automatic enrolment.

-Note: On 25 March 2013 the Department for Work and Pensions (DWP) published a consultation on some technical changes to automatic enrolment.
-DWP expect to lay any secondary legislation after the consultation before Parliament before the summer recess (July 2013).
+Note: On 25 March 2013, the Department for Work and Pensions (DWP) published a consultation on some technical changes to automatic enrolment.
+DWP expects to lay any secondary legislation after the consultation before Parliament later this year.
 We're planning to update all the guidance on this page in line with the outcome of that consultation.

-In the meantime, the only changes you need to be aware of are to the automatic enrolment earnings thresholds for the 2013-2014 tax year which take effect from 6 April 2013.
+In the meantime, the only changes you need to be aware of are to the automatic enrolment earnings thresholds for the 2013-2014 tax year, which took affect from 6 April 2013.

 Guidance A detailed guide to workplace pensions reform for software developers (PDF, 1000kb, 113 pages)